elephantscale/es-training-new/search-common/slides/InvertedIndex.md

   * Long, precise queries; proximity operators; incrementally developed; not like web search
   * Many professional searchers still like Boolean search
     - You know exactly what you are getting
-    - But that doesn’t mean it actually works better ... .
+    - But that doesn't mean it actually works better ... .

 Notes: